A simple technique and helpful hints for the best crunchy snackโthat happens to be fiber- and protein-rich, economical, and easy!

 - 1 can garbanzo beans (chick peas), rinsed, drained, and dried (see above notes)

-- 1 tablespoon olive oil, plus enough to grease the baking sheet
+- 1 tablespoon (14ml) olive oil, plus enough to grease the baking sheet

 Instructions

-- Place the garbanzos on a well-oiled baking sheet with sides.
-Drizzle with the 1 tablespoon olive oil and and toss (I like to use my clean hands) so that garbanzos are evenly coated in oil.
+- Place the beans on a well-oiled, rimmed baking sheet.
+Drizzle with the 1 tablespoon olive oil and toss (I like to use my clean hands) so the garbanzos are evenly coated in oil.

-- Sprinkle the salt over beans.
+- Evenly sprinkle the salt over beans.
 (I move all the beans together on the baking sheet so that most of the salt goes on them as opposed to the tray.
-Then slide back around on the tray.)
+Then slide them back out on the tray.)

-- Roast at 400 degrees F for 15 minutes.
-Reduce the oven temperature to 350 degrees.
+- Roast at 400โ for 15 minutes.
+Reduce the oven temperature to 350โ.
 Stir the beans and roast in 10-minute increments, stirring after every 10 minutes, until crunchy, approximately 20 minutes more.
-Depending on the oven, you may need to bake another 10 minutes or so.
+Depending on oven, you may need to bake another 10 minutes or so.
 Reducing the oven temperature will make it easier to throughly crisp the beans without burning them.
 (See notes below for a few helpful hints.)

 Notes

-- Dark-coated pans often brown food more quickly than light-colored pans.
-If you are baking on a dark-coated pan, it is helpful to turn the oven temperature down by 25 degrees.
+- Dark-colored pans tend to brown food more quickly than light-colored pans.
+If you’re baking on the former and the beans are getting too dark, turn the oven temperature down 25 degrees.ย

-- Once cooled, if you taste your garbanzos and they are not completely crisp, simply return to the 350 degree F oven for another 10 minutes or so.
+- Once cooled, if you taste your garbanzos and they are not completely crisp, simply return to the 350โ oven for another 10 minutes or so.

 Leave a Reply